chivas03/Mailsorter/README.md

 ---

-## Fuel My Coding Hobby: Support the Project
+## Support the Project

 If this tool makes your daily work life easier and saves you time, I would be thrilled!
-If you'd like to support my hobby development, you are welcome to buy me a coffee.
+If you'd like to support the ongoing maintenance and development of this project, you are welcome to buy me a coffee.

 ---